awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 You can delete your instance when you no longer need it\.
 This is referred to as *terminating* your instance\.
 As soon as the state of an instance changes to `shutting-down` or `terminated`, you stop incurring charges for that instance\.

-You can't connect to or restart an instance after you've terminated it\.
+You can't connect to or start an instance after you've terminated it\.
 However, you can launch additional instances using the same AMI\.
-If you'd rather stop and restart your instance, or hibernate it, see [Stop and Start Your Instance](Stop_Start.md) or [Hibernate Your Linux Instance](Hibernate.md)\.
+If you'd rather stop and start your instance, or hibernate it, see [Stop and Start Your Instance](Stop_Start.md) or [Hibernate Your Linux Instance](Hibernate.md)\.
 For more information, see [Differences Between Reboot, Stop, Hibernate, and Terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

 **Topics**
 + [Instance Termination](#termination-overview)